cloudflare/cloudflare-docs/content/pages/platform/known-issues.md

 - Incremental builds are currently not supported in Cloudflare Pages.

-- A Direct Upload of a `/functions` directory does not work (refer to [Using Functions in Direct Upload](/pages/platform/direct-upload/#using-functions)).
+- Uploading a `/functions` directory through the dashboard's Direct Upload option does not work (refer to [Using Functions in Direct Upload](/pages/platform/direct-upload/#using-functions)).

+- Commits/PRs from forked repositories will not create a preview.
+Support for this will come in the future.

 ## Git configuration